1. What is the contact information for the Student Financial Aid Office?

 24. Where do I apply for outside scholarships?

 Several free scholarship searches are available on the Internet.
-One of the most comprehensive is fastweb.monster.com.
-You may also check with local businesses and organizations in your area regarding scholarship opportunities.
-Your high school counselor should be able to assist you in determining what is available in your community.
+One of the most comprehensive is fastweb.com.
+Also, contact your high school counselor to determine what scholarships are available in your community.

 Please complete an Outside Scholarship Report Form for each outside scholarship you are awarded.
 Visit the Outside Scholarship page for more information.